-Noncompulsory School Age Students-17 years of age or older:
+Noncompulsory School Age Students-students 18 years of age or older:

-After one day of unlawful absence, parent will be notified in writing.
-After a second day of unlawful absence, parent will be notified in writing.

-After a third day, a parent conference will be requested.
-Unexcused absence beyond three days may be considered reason for withdrawal from school.
-Further attendance in school will require a decision from the principal, and may require approval of the Superintendent and/or the Board of School Directors.
+- · After one day of unlawful absence, parent will be notified in the form of a letter, email, and/or phone notification. - · After a second day of unlawful absence, parent will be notified in the form of a letter, email, and/or phone notification. - · After a third day, a parent conference will be requested.
+Unexcused absence beyond three days may be considered reason for withdrawal from school. - · Further attendance in school will require a decision from the principal and may require approval of the Superintendent and/or the Board of School Directors.
 Students shall be permitted to make up work missed when absent from school if the absence is excused.
 It is the responsibility of the student to see that missed work is made up.